 "We have to find them.
 There may be something there."
-She stood up and carried their plates to the sink.
+She stood and carried their plates to the sink.
 "I can't think anymore today.
-Tomorrow while you're working I'm going to go through this house room by room.
+Tomorrow while you're working I'll be going through this house room by room.
 I need to make lists anyway, what I want to keep, what I want to get rid of, stuff like that.
 It will give me a good chance to really dig through this house again."